jemcafe/local-upload/README.md

 ## Local upload

-This is just a simple uploader that stores files locally.
+This is a simple react app where image files can be uploaded and stored locally.

 ### Uses